-To mirror a system disk (local and cluster), you label a disk or disks as XVM disks of type root or usrroot.
+To mirror a system disk, you label a disk or disks as XVM disks of type root or usrroot.
 You then use the -mirror option of the label command to specify the name of the XVM physvol you want to mirror.
 The new disks you label become mirrors of the root, swap, and usr volumes of the indicated disk.
 Executing this command does not add new logical volumes; it inserts mirrors into the existing root, swap, and usr logical volumes.
 Slices on the XVM system disks that are not system slices (type root, swap, or usr) are not mirrored with this command.
 The label -mirror command replaces the partition table on the new disk even if partition 0 is already present.

 Alternately, you can create an additional XVM root or usrroot physvol without specifying a disk to mirror.
 You can then insert a mirror into an existing root, swap, or usr volume and attach the new system slices that were created on the new XVM physvol when you executed the label command or which you created explicitly with the slice command.
-"Creating and Mirroring an XVM System Disk" on page 160 shows a comparison of the two ways of mirroring an XVM system disk.
+"Creating and Mirroring an XVM System Disk" on page 146 shows a comparison of the two ways of mirroring an XVM system disk.

-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
-When the root filesystem is mirrored, the license for mirroring must be installed in either /etc/flexlm/license.dat or /var/flexlm/license.dat on IRIX or /etc/lk/keys.dat on SGI ProPack 5 for Linux or the system will not boot.
-XVM cluster mirroring requires a license key on server-capable nodes for cluster nodes to access the cluster mirror.
-Clients in this environment do not need licenses installed.
-An XVM physical volume with a local domain owned by a single node requires a license installed.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.
+When the root filesystem is mirrored, the license for mirroring must be installed in /etc/flexlm/license.dat or the system will not boot.

-The following example creates a system disk that mirrors the logical volumes that were created on physvol fred in the section "Creating XVM System Disks" on page 92.
+The following example creates a system disk that mirrors the logical volumes that were created on physvol fred in the section "Creating XVM System Disks" on page 88.
 No new volumes are created; instead, a mirror component is inserted into the existing root and swap logical volume.